 The quaint heritage buildings lining Banff Avenue appeared to shrink as we drove into the buzz of the town; the iconic crags of the Rocky Mountains rising up behind them.
 We divided our stay in this beautiful part of the Canadian Rockies between the two; hiking the forested ridges in the mornings and getting to know the history, culture and culinary delights of Banff town centre, each afternoon.
-This ultimate travel guide to Banff features a few of the travel tips and unique treasures we discovered while getting to know and quickly falling in love with Banff in the Canadian Rockies.
+Our Banff travel guide features a few of the amazing places we discovered while getting to know and quickly falling in love with Banff in the Canadian Rockies.

 Arriving in Canada

 - The entry rules for Canada have recently changed and you may now need an Electronic Travel Authorisation (eTA) or a visa.
 Find out whether you need either here.

 - High Season runs between May and October and Low Season from October to May

 - We touched down in Calgary very late at night from the US, so we booked a hotel for the evening so we could start fresh with the drive to Banff the following morning.
 Airport hotel shuttles are located opposite Gate 4 at Calgary International Airport and you simply need to use the courtesy phone to call one.
 You may have to wait 15-20 minutes for them to come to collect you.

 Banff is just a 90 minute from from Calgary and once you first catch a glimpse of the mountains, you’ll immediately understand why the area became Canada’s first National Park, a UNESCO site and now attracts more than 4 million visitors annually.